-If you’ve grown tired of choosing the same dishes off restaurant menus, why not spice things up by putting your tastebuds to the test with some unusual cuisine?
-Eateries across the world serve a wide range of strange and bizarre food, so eating any of the following could prove a shock to the senses and reinvigorate your palette.
+If you’ve grown tired of choosing the same dishes off restaurant menus, why not spice things up by putting your taste buds to the test with some unusual cuisine?
+Eateries across the world serve a wide range of strange and bizarre food, so eating any of these weird dishes could prove a shock to the senses and reinvigorate your palette.

 It may sound obvious, but the vast majority of seafood that people eat is dead.
 But this isn’t the case with sannakji.
 This Korean dish consists of a nakji octopus cut into pieces and served straight out of the kitchen.
 The creature is still alive and can often be seen squirming on the plate.